-In 2019, wealth tax rates in the various cantons and municipalities range from 0.13% to 1.01% of the taxable value.
+In 2022, wealth tax rates in the various cantons and municipalities range from 0.12% (Schwyz) to 1.03% (Geneva) of the taxable value.

-Whether and to what extent wealth planning structures such as trusts and foundations are taken into account for the purposes of Swiss taxation depends on the specific circumstances and must be assessed on a case-by-case basis by obtaining tax rulings.
+Whether and to what extent wealth planning structures such as trusts and foundations are taken into account for the purposes of Swiss taxation depends on the specific circumstances and must be assessed on a case-by-case basis, typically confirmed by the competent tax authorities within a tax ruling.